stovsky/personal-site/content/about/index.md

 ---

 Hey everyone!
 I started my journey as a software developer when I first came to [UCLA](https://www.ucla.edu/).
-Here, I have been studying computer science for three years.
+Here, I have been studying computer science for four years.

 I am most experienced in full stack web development, exploratory data analysis and predictive modeling.